HeySeorakHeySeorak

 Turn the comparison into a concrete stop list.

-Figure out the route from Seoul
+Figure out the bus from Seoul

 Set the transport side before locking the destination.